(From phys.org) Less than two years after shocking the science world with the discovery of…

 “For millennia, people knew about objects moving quickly or slowly, but it was only when the notion of velocity and acceleration was formally quantified that Newton could discover his famous law of motion F=MA,” Lipson noted.
 Variables describing temperature and pressure needed to be identified before laws of thermodynamics could be formalized, and so on for every corner of the scientific world.
 The variables are a precursor to any theory.

-“What other laws are we missing simply because we don’t have the ?” asked Du, who co-led the work.
+“What other laws are we missing simply because we don’t have the variables?” asked Du, who co-led the work.

 The paper was also co-authored by Sunand Raghupathi and Ishaan Chandratreya, who helped collect the data for the experiments.